-As described in more detail in the section captioned "Executive Compensation" beginning on page 12 of this proxy statement, during the periods presented in the tables above the Company's executive compensation program included cash compensation and equity-based incentive awards in the form of stock options and stock grants.
-While the Company utilizes several performance measures to align executive compensation with Company performance, not all of those Company measures are presented in the "Pay Versus Performance Table for 2022".
+As described in more detail in the section captioned "Executive Compensation" beginning on page 14 of this proxy statement, during the periods presented in the tables above the Company's executive compensation program included cash compensation and equity-based incentive awards in the form of stock options, stock grants, and stock appreciation rights.
+While the Company utilizes several performance measures to align executive compensation with Company performance, not all of those Company measures are presented in the "Pay Versus Performance Table for 2023".
 The Company seeks to incentivize both short-term and long-term performance, and therefore does not specifically align the Company's performance measures with compensation that is actually paid (as computed in accordance with Item 402(v) of Regulation S-K) for a particular year.
-In accordance with Item 402(v) of Regulation S-K, the Company is providing the following descriptions of the relationships between information presented in the "Pay Versus Performance Table for 2022".
+In accordance with Item 402(v) of Regulation S-K, the Company is providing the following descriptions of the relationships between information presented in the "Pay Versus Performance Table for 2023".